 Coverage quality: Verizon leads the nation in coverage quality.
 If you spend a lot of time in cornfields or climbing mountains, you’ll probably want to choose a carrier that uses Verizon’s network.
-While AT&T and T-Mobile don’t offer as extensive coverage, both networks tend to offer great coverage in well-populated places.
+AT&T’s network takes has the second best coverage in the nation, while coverage from T-Mobile’s network lags a bit behind.

-When a small carrier piggybacks on a major network, subscribers with the small carrier will usually get coverage in essentially all the places the network is available.
-However, subscribers with small carriers may not have access to coverage from all of a host network’s roaming partners.
+When a small carrier piggybacks on a major network, subscribers with the small carrier will usually get coverage in almost all the places the network is available.
+However, subscribers with small carriers may not get coverage from some of a host network’s roaming partners.

-Smartwatches: Only eight carriers in the U.S. offer cellular service for Apple watches.
-For most people, I recommend sticking to Bluetooth-only smartwatches to keep your options open and avoid huge bills.
+Smartwatches: About a dozen carriers in the U.S. offer cellular service for Apple watches.
+I often recommend sticking to Bluetooth-only smartwatches to keep your options open and avoid huge bills.

 5G Rollouts: 5G will bring big improvements in performance, but consumers don’t need to hurry to purchase 5G-compatible phones yet.
 5G rollouts in the U.S. are still in early stages.
-T-Mobile’s 5G coverage is the most extensive.
-Verizon’s 5G coverage is more limited, but Verizon leads the nation in ultra-fast, millimeter wave 5G coverage.
+T-Mobile’s 5G coverage is the most extensive, and the network also leads in 5G performance.
+Verizon’s 5G coverage takes second place, but the coverage gap with T-Mobile is closing.
 At the moment, AT&T’s 5G rollout lags behind both of the other major networks.

-Example prices and plans: Settling on an example price and plan for each carrier is sometimes tricky.
-The prices listed above don’t necessarily account for all discounts, short-term promotions, taxes, or fees.
+Example prices and plans: Settling on an example price and plan for each carrier can be tricky.
+Prices listed above don’t necessarily account for all discounts, short-term promotions, taxes, or fees.
 Notably, Mint Mobile prices plans based on how many months subscribers pay for upfront.

 About Chris: The cell phone service recommendations are maintained by Christian Smith.
 Christian runs Coverage Critic, where he helps consumers cut through bullshit and make sense of the wireless industry.
 He’s a Mustachian, bike addict, and nature lover.